tphummel/wordle/content/contests/_index.md

 title: Duplicate Wordle Contests
 ---

-# Intro

-Multiplayer contests in which each player uses the same starting word each day.
-The contest is meant to highlight relative performance with the opening and solution words in common (see: [duplicate bridge](https://en.wikipedia.org/wiki/Duplicate_bridge)).

 # Rules

 ## Each Month Contest

 - Each contest will be either an agreed upon common starting word or free for all.
-  - If common opener: you must play the agreed up starting word to participate on any given day.
+  - If common opener: you must play the agreed up starting word to participate on any given day. (see: [duplicate bridge](https://en.wikipedia.org/wiki/Duplicate_bridge))
   - If free for all: use any starting word you want each day.
 It need not be the same word every day of the contest.

 - Hard mode: yes, put your game into "hard mode" in the settings panel before starting your puzzle.